 Instructions

-- Make the falafel mixture: In the bowl of a food processor add: red onion, garlic, jalapeno, parsley and cilantro.
+- Start the Falafel Mixture: Line a small sheet pan with parchment paper and set aside.To the bowl of a food processor, add the red onion, garlic, jalapeño, parsley, and cilantro.
 Pulse until chopped and combined, about 12-15 pulses.
 Add the chickpeas and pulse again until finely chopped.

-- Add seasonings: Add in the cumin, cayenne, ginger, baking soda, 2 TBS of chickpea flour*, lime zest, juice, salt and pepper.
-Pulse until combined, but NOT smooth, stopping to scrape down sides as necessary.
-(You want texture and for the mixture to be slightly chunky and thick).
+- Add Flavor: Add in the cumin, cayenne, ginger, baking soda, 2 TBS of chickpea flour (SEE NOTES), lime zest, juice, salt and pepper.
+Cover the food processor and pulse until combined, but NOT smooth, stopping to scrape down sides as necessary.
+(Note: You want texture and for the mixture to be slightly chunky and thick).
 Stir in the sesame seeds.
-Taste and adjust for seasoning.
+Then taste and adjust for seasoning.

-- Form the falafels: Using your hands, roll and form the mixture into falafel balls, about 2 tablespoons of mixture for each, for a total of 12 balls.
+- Form the Falafel Balls: Using your hands, roll and form the mixture into falafel balls, about 2 tablespoons of mixture for each, for a total of 12 balls.

-- Chill: Place the formed falafels onto prepared sheet pan and place in the refrigerator for at least 30 minutes to firm (you can let these sit overnight, just cover lightly with plastic wrap).
+- Chill Falafels: Place the formed falafel balls onto parchment-lined sheet pan.
+Transfer to the refrigerator and let the falafels chill for at least 30 minutes to firm.
+(Note: you can let these sit overnight, just cover lightly with plastic wrap.)

-- To PAN-FRY falafels: Heat 2 tablespoons of olive oil in a large cast iron skillet over medium-high heat.
-Reduce the heat to medium and add the falafels.
-Cook until golden brown, about 3-5 minutes.
-Add the remaining tablespoon of oil to the pan if the pan seems dry and flip the falafels.
+- To PAN-FRY Falafels: Heat 2 tablespoons of olive oil in a large cast iron skillet over medium-high heat.
+Reduce the heat to medium and then add the falafels in a single, even layer.
+Cook until golden brown on the bottom, about 3-5 minutes.
+Add the remaining tablespoon of oil to the pan if the pan seems dry and then flip the falafels over.
 Cook on the other side until golden, an additional 3-5 minutes.
 Remove to paper towel lined plate.
 Let rest 5 minutes before serving.

-- To serve: Serve the falafels warm on top of slaw and drizzle with miso tahini.
+- Garnish and Serve Falafel Balls: Serve the falafels warm on top of slaw and drizzle with miso tahini.
 Enjoy!

 Video